 Figure 1.
 Representation of volumetric data.
 A: The montage of images acquired at different depths Z. B: Zoomed in a single image.
 C: 3D representation of a stack.

-Stack allows seeing the cells in volume which is oftentimes necessary.
-For example, direct observation of skin cells together with immune cells lying under the skin layer, like in paper [1].
+Stack allows seeing the cells in volume which is oftentimes necessary, for example, direct observation of skin cells together with immune cells lying under the skin layer [1].
 Volumetric data is more difficult to work with, due to the high memory consumption and visualization tradeoffs that we must do to observe the data.

 Motivation